Oportun Financial (NASDAQ:OPRT) Releases Q2 2022 Earnings Guidance

 Oportun Financial (NASDAQ:OPRT – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $0.06-$0.12 for the period, compared to the consensus estimate of $0.53.
 The company issued revenue guidance of $214.00 million-$218.00 million, compared to the consensus revenue estimate of $207.36 million.Oportun Financial also updated its FY 2022 guidance to $2.45-$2.56 EPS.

+Oportun Financial (NASDAQ:OPRT – Get Rating) last announced its quarterly earnings data on Monday, May 9th.
+The company reported $1.58 EPS for the quarter, beating the consensus estimate of $0.60 by $0.98.
+Oportun Financial had a return on equity of 18.01% and a net margin of 12.76%.
+The business had revenue of $214.70 million during the quarter, compared to analyst estimates of $198.40 million.
+During the same quarter last year, the firm posted $0.27 earnings per share.
+The company’s revenue for the quarter was up 58.7% on a year-over-year basis.
+On average, research analysts anticipate that Oportun Financial will post 1.96 EPS for the current fiscal year.

-In other Oportun Financial news, Director Louis Miramontes sold 5,357 shares of the business’s stock in a transaction dated Monday, March 14th.
+In related news, Director Louis Miramontes sold 5,357 shares of the firm’s stock in a transaction dated Monday, March 14th.
 The stock was sold at an average price of $13.76, for a total transaction of $73,712.32.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Insiders own 12.60% of the company’s stock.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Company insiders own 12.60% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in OPRT.
-Morgan Stanley lifted its position in shares of Oportun Financial by 348.8% in the second quarter.
-Morgan Stanley now owns 55,700 shares of the company’s stock worth $1,116,000 after buying an additional 43,289 shares in the last quarter.
-Citadel Advisors LLC purchased a new stake in Oportun Financial during the second quarter valued at approximately $685,000.
-LPL Financial LLC raised its position in Oportun Financial by 11.9% during the third quarter.
-LPL Financial LLC now owns 26,063 shares of the company’s stock valued at $652,000 after purchasing an additional 2,779 shares during the period.
-Bank of New York Mellon Corp grew its stake in shares of Oportun Financial by 9.1% during the third quarter.
-Bank of New York Mellon Corp now owns 76,096 shares of the company’s stock valued at $1,905,000 after buying an additional 6,352 shares during the last quarter.
-Finally, Bank of America Corp DE grew its stake in shares of Oportun Financial by 48.0% during the fourth quarter.
-Bank of America Corp DE now owns 75,985 shares of the company’s stock valued at $1,539,000 after buying an additional 24,645 shares during the last quarter.
-70.58% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the business.
+Renaissance Technologies LLC bought a new position in Oportun Financial in the 4th quarter worth about $441,000.
+Rhumbline Advisers lifted its stake in Oportun Financial by 7.3% during the first quarter.
+Rhumbline Advisers now owns 26,087 shares of the company’s stock valued at $375,000 after purchasing an additional 1,784 shares during the last quarter.
+Zebra Capital Management LLC purchased a new stake in shares of Oportun Financial in the 1st quarter valued at approximately $321,000.
+Squarepoint Ops LLC purchased a new stake in shares of Oportun Financial in the 4th quarter valued at approximately $285,000.
+Finally, PDT Partners LLC increased its stake in Oportun Financial by 7.3% in the 1st quarter.
+PDT Partners LLC now owns 19,794 shares of the company’s stock valued at $284,000 after buying an additional 1,346 shares during the period.
+Hedge funds and other institutional investors own 70.58% of the company’s stock.

 Oportun Financial Corporation provides financial services.
 It offers personal loans, auto loans, and credit cards.
 The company serves customers online and over-the-phone, as well as through retail locations.
 It operates in 24 states in the United States, which include Arkansas, Delaware, Indiana, Kentucky, Mississippi, Montana, North Dakota, New Hampshire, Oregon, South Carolina, South Dakota, and Virginia.